programminghistorian/jekyll/en/lessons/digital-exhibition-collectionbuilder.md

 {% include figure.html filename="en-tr-digital-exhibition-collectionbuilder-14.png" alt="Screenshot of the metadata section of the demo exhibition." caption="Figure 14.
 Screenshot of the metadata section of the demo exhibition to show the same changes from the `config-metadata.csv` file." %}

 For the playbills example, we added new metadata terms specific to these materials to the item page, such as Playwright and Theatre Name, and changed the **display_name** of the title field to the more descriptive Play Title.
-We also wanted to encourage people to explore more playbills by a specific playwright or shown in a particular theatre, by making those fields browseable by editing the **browse_link** value to true.
+We also wanted to encourage people to explore more playbills by a specific playwright or shown in a particular theatre, by making those fields browsable by editing the **browse_link** value to true.

 In our example, some playbills advertise multiple plays with multiple playwrights.
 To ensure that these appear as separate values that visitors can browse, make sure that they are separated in the metadata CSV with a semicolon.
 Then CollectionBuilder will display them as separate links.

 Lastly, we added the item's full URL for easier access.
-Add a new line near the bottom (line 11) and add the value `true` under **external_link**.
+Add a new line near the bottom and add the value `true` under **external_link**.
 This makes the ENTIRE field a hyperlink, so if you include text and a URL, it won’t work.
 The metadata field can contain text or an external link, but not both.

 If you are using PDFs (as in our example) and would like to add thumbnails to your item page, we have instructions on [our extra content page](https://perma.cc/6J8H-NDCJ).